amooo-ooo/pep8plus/README.md

 pep8plus offers three different popular linters: Ruff, Pylint and Flake8.
 With over 1000 built-in convention guides and rules combined, all convention settings are able to be easily activated and deactivated to share with students.
 - Shareability:
 pep8plus allows educators to easily share customised convention settings to their students by generating a custom link.
-- Open-source
+- Open-source:
 pep8plus gives the opportunity for institutions to locally host the project and implement their own plugins.
-- CodeMirror
-pep8plus integrates with CodeMirror which allows features such as auto indentation.
-- Customised Themes
+- Customised Themes:
 pep8plus by default supports dark mode and light mode however it's dynamic programming allows locally hosted checkers to easily implement their own themes.

 and more!